mountaineerbr/shellChatGPT/man/README.md

 the TTY screen size during editing.
 However, input buffers remain unaffected.
 Use the text editor interface for big prompt editing.

-File paths containing spaces may not work correctly with some script features.
+File paths containing spaces may not work correctly in the chat interface.
+Make sure to backslash-escape filepaths with white spaces.

+Folding the response at white spaces may not worked correctly if the user has changed his terminal tabstop setting.
+Reset it with command `tabs -8` or `reset` before starting the script, or set one of these in the script configuration file.

 Bash truncates input on “\000” (null).